damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

   }
 });
 ```
-Then that click event will get loaded on every page and thus fire multiple times every time `.some-element` is clicked.
+That click event will be loaded on every page and thus fire multiple times every time `.some-element` is clicked.

 #### The Solutions
 There are a few remedies to this problem.
 Some are good and some are bad.